Call Now for a FREE Consultation Call Now (407) 712-7300

 • A domestic worker or nanny in a private home

-• A casual laborer, hired for a specific job that does not last more than 10 days
+• A casual laborer hired for a specific job that does not last more than 10 days

-As an employee, your injury must arise “out of and in the course of employment” in order for it to be covered by workers’ compensation.
-In other words, your injury must take place while you are involved in an activity that is directly related your job.
-You will not be covered if you’re traveling to or leaving the workplace unless you are asked to execute a specific duty en route.
-If you were hurt during lunch or while on break this is not covered.
+As an employee, your injury must arise “out of work performed in the course and the scope of employment” for it to be covered by workers’ compensation.
+In other words, your injury must occur while you are involved in an activity directly related to your job.

 Your Responsibility